space-apes/recursionist-quickstarts/meanQuickstart/meanQuickstartScratchpad.md

 ## What is it
 - superset of javascript
 - includes typing
-- ts sourcecode transpiles to javascript
-- ts can not be executed on its own
+- ts can not be executed on its own (ts sourcecode transpiles to javascript)
 ## Tooling
 1. `npm install -g typescript`
 2. `touch example.ts`